tillgrallert/TeachingTei/slides/slidesDHSI2015/TeiDhsi-Session04-TeiMetadata.md

 The TEI header was designed with two goals in mind

-- needs of bibliographers and librarians trying to document ‘electronic books’
+- needs of bibliographers and librarians trying to document 'electronic books'
-- needs of text analysts trying to document ‘coding practices’ within digital resources
+- needs of text analysts trying to document 'coding practices' within digital resources

 The result is that discussion of the header tends to be pulled in two directions...